 Chasmac is a semi-retired guitar teacher who has taught in various schools in London and elsewhere for over 30 years.

 As usual in my Classical Guitar series, the guitar tab and standard notation for the piece are viewable in the video capsule line-by-line and accompanied by an audio track.
 View it in full screen mode (high playback quality) for best results.
-The score reproduced directly underneath is best viewed line-by-line in the photo gallery, which opens when you click anywhere on the score.
+The score reproduced directly underneath is best viewed line-by-line in the photo gallery.

 M. Giuliani: Opus 50 no.6 "Allegro"